Last updated: 2018-01-22

 Senators are the owners of small cities.

-- Be an active [Mayor] for at least 4 weeks with no active warnings.
+- Be an active [Mayor] with no active warnings.

-- Have at least 40 original buildings of significant size and detail in your city.
+- Have a recommended count of 40 original buildings of significant size and detail in your city.

 - Approval from a majority of staff during a City Rank Candidate Batch.